 Council tax helps pay for local services like rubbish collection, policing and education.
 It applies to all domestic properties including, houses, bungalows, flats, maisonettes, mobile homes and houseboats whether owned or rented.

-Whilst we have kept the Band D charge as £123.50 for the year, The Police and Crime Commissioner for Thames Valley and Oxfordshire County Council have both opted for a rise in council tax of 1.99% each.
+Whilst we have kept the Band D charge as £123.50 for the year for the 7th year running, The Police and Crime Commissioner for Thames Valley and Oxfordshire County Council have both opted for a rise in council tax of 1.99% each.
+A new precept to fund adult social care is also included in your bill.
+The precept has been set by Oxfordshire County Council.
 Any other change to your annual bill will be due to any changes in amounts that your parish or town council has approved.

 We collect your council tax.
 It helps to meet the cost of local services and also to contribute towards the cost of police services, education, and other county council services.

-We keep approximately 8% of your council tax bill to pay for the services they provide and 2014/15 is the fifth year without a rise for their proportion.
+On average, we keep less than 7.5% of your council tax bill to pay for the services they provide and 2016/17 is the seventh year without a rise for their proportion.